-Tango is not only a fascinating dance, but also a fascinating philosophy, culture, and lifestyle.
-The pursuit of tango is the pursuit of connection, love, unity, beauty, harmony and humanity, i.e., an idealism that is not consistent with the dehumanizing reality of the modern world.
-The world divides us as individuals, but tango unites us as a people and species.
+Tango is not only a fascinating dance but also a fascinating philosophy, culture and lifestyle.
+The search of tango is the search of connection, love, unity, beauty, harmony and humanity, i.e., an idealism that is not consistent with the dehumanizing reality of the modern world.
+The world divides us as individuals, but tango unites us as a community and people.
 In tango we are not individualists, feminists, nationalists, liberals, conservatives, Democrats, Republicans, etc., but interconnected and interdependent members of the human family.
 Tango calls us to tear down the walls, to build bridges, and to regain humanity through connection, cooperation, reconciliation and compromise.
 It is a dance that teaches the world to love.

 December 8, 2013

 For two people to dance as one coherent body, one of them must take the lead and the other must follow.
 Otherwise the two will be conflicting with each other and impossible to reach oneness and harmony.
 The woman must overcome her ego, surrender to the man and follow his lead.
 Novice women often have a strong ego and refuse to surrender, just like a young bride still so accustomed to her single status that she needs some adjustment before becoming a qualified wife.
 It is often more comfortable dancing with a married woman than with an unmarried girl, because the latter is still too self-centric.
 For a woman, learning tango is much more than learning steps; it is also learning to surrender and be one with the man.
 Women who focus on themselves and do not surrender cannot dance tango well.
 (See Tango Is a Relationship.)